robinhood/faust/docs/userguide/agents.rst

             ...

 Another Agent
-    Specyfing another agent as sink will force the agent to forward yielded values to that agent:
+    Specifying another agent as sink will force the agent to forward yielded values to that agent:

     .. sourcecode:: python